 In general, TDRPC 7.04(b)(1) requires at least one attorney's name to be published or broadcasted who is responsible for the content on the website.
 This does not mean the attorney must write the content, but they must state their name and that they are responsible for the content.
 This statement must be displayed conspicuously and in a language that is understandable to an ordinary consumer.

 Additionally, under TDRCP 7.04(j), a website advertising an attorney's services must disclose the city or town where the lawyer's or firm's principal office is located.
-The attorney cannot advertise any other office besides the principal office, unless the other office is staffed by an attorney at least three days per week; or the website states the days and times the lawyer will be present in the office or that meetings are by appointment only.
+The attorney cannot advertise any other office besides the principal office unless:

-The State Bar of Texas Advertising Review Department has stated social media profiles that have limited access, such as LinkedIn, Twitter and Facebook, do NOT need to be filed for advertising review under most circumstances.
-Additionally, blogs and stats updates do not need to be filed for advertising review.
-However, if the social media profile is a landing page available to the general public, it is considered an advertisement that needs to be filed for review.
+The State Bar of Texas Advertising Review Department has stated social media profiles that have limited access, such as LinkedIn, Twitter and Facebook, do not need to be filed for advertising review under most circumstances.

-According to TDRPC 7.04(a), no Texas lawyer is permitted to claim they are a "specialist" in an areas, except in limited circumstances.
+According to TDRPC 7.04(a), no Texas lawyer is permitted to claim they are a "specialist" in a practice area, except in limited circumstances.
 For example, an attorney who is admitted to practice before the United States Patent Office may use the terms, "Patents," "Patent Attorney" or "Patent Lawyer."

 In addition to the preceding rules, a Texas attorney's website must not include information that is false or misleading under Rule 7.04(m) of the TDRPC.
 False or misleading information includes self-laudatory statements, such as "Best Lawyer," "Most Experienced," "Lowest Legal Fees," "Will Achieve These Results," etc.